Jensen-holm/FireTCP/README.md

 # FireApi

-Bring your [mojo]() AI model to the web with a simple HTTP FireApi server!!
+Bring your [mojo](https://www.modular.com/max/mojo) API to the web with a simple TCP & HTTP FireApi server!!
-FireApi is an HTTP API for the AI programming language [mojo]()

 ### Dependencies
  - mojo version 0.6.0 or newer